Gyeongbu high-speed railway: Second phase: Daegu–Busan

-The Daegu–Busan section of the Gyeongbu HSR became a separate project with the July 1998 project revision, with a budget of 5,698.1 billion won, to be funded from direct government and private sources at the same ratios as for phase 1.
+The Daegu–Busan section of the Gyeongbu HSR became a separate project with the July 1998 project revision, with a budget of ₩5,698.1 billion, to be funded from direct government and private sources at the same ratios as for phase 1.
 In August 2006, the project was modified to include the downtown passages of Daejeon and Daegu, as well as additional stations along the phase 1 section at Osong, between Cheonan and Daejeon; and Gimcheon, (between Daejeon and Daegu.
 Consequently, the budget was increased to 7,190.0 billion won, and the government's share of the funding was increased by 5 percentage points to 50%.

 Construction started in June 2002.
 The 128.1 km of new tracks, consisting of the 4.0 km South Daegu Interconnection, 122.8 km of high-speed tracks, and a 1.3 km low-speed section connecting into Busan station, follow a long curve to the northeast of the existing Gyeongbu Line, with new stations for Gyeongju and Ulsan built well outside of the city centres.
 The Seoul–Busan travel distance along the second phase route is 423.8 km.
 The section includes 54 viaducts with a total length of 23.4 km and 38 tunnels with a total length of 74.2 km.
 The two largest structures are the 20,323 m long Geomjeung Tunnel, under Mount Geumjeong at the Busan end of the line; and the 13,270 m long Wonhyo Tunnel, under Mount Cheonseong south-west of Ulsan, which will be the longest and second longest tunnels in Korea once the line is opened.